Information for parents

 Parents and carers should ensure that they are always aware at what times they are responsible for looking after their child at events, competitions and training.

-Parents should communicate with care providers, including coaches, event organisers and chaperones to ensure they know drop-off and pick-up details, and who is responsible for their child during times when they are not participating in their sport.
+You should communicate with care providers, including coaches, event organisers and chaperones to ensure you know drop-off and pick-up details, and who is responsible for your child during times when they are not participating in their sport.

 Managing finances

-Funding a young person through elite and high-performance sport can be a huge financial burden for parents and carers.
-However, young people should not be made to feel that they themselves are becoming a burden.
+Funding a young person through elite and high-performance sport can be a huge financial cost for parents and carers.
+However, young people should not be made to feel that they themselves are becoming a financial burden.

 Healthy communication about the financial side of their involvement in elite and high-performance sport could assist a young person's financial learning.
-By openly communicating in a positive way, a parent or carer can help the young person to understand money management and appreciate when finances are tight.
+By openly communicating in a positive way, a parent or carer can help the young person to understand money management.

 There may be opportunities to earn or be given funding within high-performance sport.
 This could be through being awarded a grant, winning a bid or being approached with sponsorship deals.

-Parents and carers should work with coaches and sports personnel to understand what funding opportunities may be available to them, and how they can apply for and secure appropriate funding.
+Parents and carers should work with coaches and sports professionals to understand what funding opportunities may be available, and how to apply for and secure appropriate funding.

-They should also ensure that any scholarships or sponsorship deals that have been offered to the young person are legitimate, and are appropriate for the young person to be involved with.
+Parents and carers should also ensure that any scholarships or sponsorship deals that have been offered to the young person are legitimate, and are appropriate for the young person.
 Make sure that the young person isn’t being tied into a contract that requires them to do anything that they can’t, or don’t want to, commit to.

 Safeguards in place